lacker/lacker.github.io/resume.md

 In 2010, I started a startup, Gamador, which raised Y Combinator funding.
 We made Facebook games, it made a little bit of money, and I learned a lot, but we didn't grow fast enough to be a big success.

 In 2011, I started a developer tools startup, Parse, as the CTO.
 We focused on the developer experience, becoming the easiest way to add a backend to your mobile application.
-Parse raised money from Y Combinator, and then again through a series A. We had explosive success and were acquired by Facebook in 2013 for $85 million, where I continued to work on Parse through 2017.
+Parse raised money from Y Combinator, and then again through a series A. We had explosive growth and were acquired by Facebook in 2013 for $85 million, where I continued to work on Parse through 2017.

 For the next few years, I worked on a cryptocurrency, Axiom, which sadly did not become popular.